juspertor/LayoutScript_for_Python/README.md

 ----

-To use this package just add *import LayoutEditorLoader* to your python script.
+To use this package just add *import LayoutEditor* to your python script.
 Any further [manual][manual] of the Python API is includes in the manual of the LayoutEditor.

 [LayoutEditor]: https://layouteditor.com